Previous: Auto-save and Backup, Up: Configuration [Contents][Index]

 When using the scpx access method, Emacs may call

-with Windows file naming, such as c:/foo
+scp with Windows file naming, such as c:/foo.
+But

-that is installed with Cygwin does not
+the version of scp that is installed with Cygwin does not

 know about Windows file naming, which causes it to incorrectly look

-for a host named c
+for a host named c.

 A workaround: write a wrapper script for scp to convert Windows file names to Cygwin file names.

-When using the ssh-agent
+When using the ssh-agent on Windows for password-less

 interaction, ssh methods depend on the environment variable

-.
+SSH_AUTH_SOCK.
 But this variable is not set when

 Emacs is started from a Desktop shortcut and